Sentinel Online FAQ

 The Sentinel-2 observation scenario implements a baseline pre-defined mission observation scenario.

-S-3A operates continuous and systematic observations over a 27 days repeat cycle.
+Sentinel-3 operates continuously, with systematic observations over a 27 days repeat cycle.
 More information is available on the Observation Scenario page.

 What are the processing levels available for Sentinel-1?